DataScienceUB/DeepLearningMaster20192020/README.md

 <li>  May 2 - Unsupervised Learning I.
 <li>  May 9 - Unsupervised Learning II.
 <li>  May 16 - Wide and Deep Learning.
-<li>  May 23 - DL for Recommenders.
+<li>  May 23 - Deep Learning & Recommenders.
 <li>  May 30 - Reinforcement Learning.
 </ol>